VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-Post22-01-2010, 11:08 Title: Quote
+Post22-01-2010, 12:08 Subject: Quote

 @VWSchrauber

-So, actually the yellow Conrad snake
+So, it's the yellow Conrad snake after all.

-or the A8 heat exchanger ;)
+or directly the A8 heat exchanger icon_wink.gif.

 @goettmann